AnymouseProphet/SocialistHousing/README.md

 Instructions for generating a private/public keypair can be found at https://github.com/AnymouseProphet/anymouse/blob/main/keypair.md

-By default, the LaTeX preamble in `SocialistHousing.tex` will compile a PDF file that is intended to be signed.
-If you do not want this, change
+By default, the LaTeX preamble in `SocialistHousing.tex` will not compile a PDF file that is intended to be signed.
+If you do want to sign it, change

-    \usepackage[canonical]{anymouse}
+    \usepackage[]{anymouse}

 to

-    \usepackage[]{anymouse}
+    \usepackage[canonical]{anymouse}

-and the resulting PDF file will not have the form field for a digital signature.
+and the resulting PDF file will have the form field for a digital signature, assuming you have the `digsig.sty` package file available to the LaTeX compiler.

 For other options to the `anymouse.sty` package, see https://github.com/AnymouseProphet/anymouse/blob/main/README.md